 The descent stage explosive device battery, aka the pyro battery, in question was near the front, highlighted here.
 This procedure bypassed that in favor of a regular descent stage battery.

-In later LMs, Apollo 17’s included, four descent stage batteries were at the back of the LM, shown below in an illustration from the Lunar Module LM 10 through LM 14 Vehicle Familiarization Manual [link to PDF].
-The jumper cable would be affixed to one of those four.
+In later LMs, Apollo 17’s included, five descent stage batteries were at the back of the LM, shown below in an illustration from the Lunar Module LM 10 through LM 14 Vehicle Familiarization Manual [link to PDF].
+Two of the five had low voltage taps; the jumper cable would be affixed to one of those.

 I’m glad they never had to do this, but it actually sounds like it would work.
 You might think, “Yeah, except for all the cardiac arrests and such”, but you have to remember that these guys were cool customers.
 Witness the fact that they practiced for this instead of climbing out of the sim and seeking the nearest bar posthaste when told of the method.